liv-io/ansible-roles-bsd/README.md

 ## About

-`ansible-roles-bsd` is a collection of well curated Ansible roles for FreeBSD and OpenBSD.
-The Ansible roles are licensed under the Simplified BSD License.
+`ansible-roles-bsd` is a collection of well curated Ansible roles for the FreeBSD and OpenBSD operating system.
+All Ansible roles are licensed under the Simplified BSD License.

 ### Features